 How to claim compensation for manual handling injuries at work

 Manual handling injuries are some of the most common injuries in the workplace.
-If you’ve suffered an injury from a manual handling accident in the workplace that wasn’t your fault, speak to our expert solicitor team to claim compensation.
+If you’ve suffered an injury from a manual handling accident in the workplace that wasn’t your fault, speak to our expert solicitors to see if you can claim compensation.

 Last updated on November 8th, 2023.